warpforgedotco/cpip/README.md

 ## Upstream is the destination

+The performance work in kpip has already been implemented and exercised as a complete system.
+The focus now is translating its useful results into changes that pip and the wider Python packaging ecosystem can adopt.

+That will not be a commit-for-commit transfer. kpip combines architectural changes and, in places, narrows compatibility to isolate performance effects.
-kpip now contains a working body of performance engineering intended to flow back to pip and the wider Python packaging ecosystem.
-The current goal is to determine how best to upstream that work: identify the improvements that transfer cleanly, separate them into focused and reviewable changes, adapt them to pip's architecture and compatibility requirements, and validate them in pip's own test and benchmark environments.
+Each candidate improvement must be separated into a focused proposal, adapted to pip's architecture and compatibility contract, and validated in pip's own test and benchmark environments.

-The repository is not expected to map commit-for-commit onto pip.
-Its implementation combines several architectural changes and, in places, narrows compatibility to make performance gains measurable.
-Upstreaming means extracting the underlying ideas and evidence, then reshaping them into changes that fit pip's maintenance and compatibility constraints.

-Each upstream proposal should carry forward:
+An upstream proposal should carry forward:

 - a reproducible measurement of the problem and the improvement;
 - behavioral and compatibility tests that preserve pip's contract;
 - the smallest maintainable implementation that can be proposed upstream; and
 - a clear account of tradeoffs, limitations, and results that did not hold up.

-Negative results matter too.
-If an optimization does not survive realistic workloads or cannot preserve behavior, the useful outcome is the evidence—not a performance claim.
+Negative results are useful too.
+If an optimization does not survive realistic workloads or cannot preserve behavior, the evidence is still worth preserving.

 ## Installation